jython/jython/README.md

 Only version 2.7 of Python can be supported at present (but watch this space for a 3.x version).

-Along with good (not perfect!) language and runtime compatibility with CPython 2.7,
+## Compatibility

+Jython provides good compatibility with Python 2.7 *the language*.
+Also, a high proportion of the standard library is included, taken from late versions of CPython (around 2.7.13).
+Some standard library modules have a Jython-specific implementation that has not kept pace with its CPython counterpart.

-Jython 2.7 provides substantial support of the Python ecosystem.
+Jython 2.7 support for the Python ecosystem includes built-in support of *pip/setuptools*.
-This includes built-in support of *pip/setuptools* (you can use `bin/pip` if the targets do not include `C` extensions) and a native launcher for Windows (`bin/jython.exe`) that works essentially like the `python` command.
+You can use `bin/pip` if the targets do not include `C` extensions.
+There is a native launcher for Windows (`bin/jython.exe`) that works essentially like the `python` command.

 Jim Baker presented a talk at PyCon 2015 about Jython 2.7, including demos of new features: https://www.youtube.com/watch?v=hLm3garVQFo

+## Support

+Python 2.7 (the language) is no longer supported by the PSF.
+Running on Jython should not be considered an alternative to porting your application to Python 3, due to the limitations cited here and the small amount of effort available to support 2.7.x.
+Jython 2.7 is offered for continuity because a 3.x is not yet available.

 See [ACKNOWLEDGMENTS](ACKNOWLEDGMENTS) for details about Jython's copyright, license, contributors, and mailing lists.